Nine-year-old boy sneaks on flight from Minneapolis to Las Vegas

 The bag was returned to its owner.

-Hogan said that he believed the child was back at home in Minneapolis with his family.
+Hogan said that he believed the child was home in Minneapolis with his family.

 "It's really unclear why he was going to Las Vegas," he said.